Davin-Yu/Co-Papers/release/checklist.md

 2. Need to add Javascript for user sign up authentication
 3. add 'all category' search for notes
 4. follow duplicate

+### Issues to mention
+1. Follow the Software Engineer Design Process (release...), plan the next step
+2. Test for the page (build database, issue on GitHub)
+3. Enter the private GitHub develop Team